Sunrise Oasis Yurt -- A Step Above Camping

 On the 16 x16 platform downstairs campers find a propane stove, fresh water, outhouse with compostng toilet, cooking gear, chairs and a table.
 Use dead wood on the ground for permitted campfire.

 You can access the yurt by land, after a drive through rural Gilchrist County.
 Once your full payment is received, Virginia sends you directions to the yurt and to the hidden key.
-Or, You may peddle up the Santa Fe River on Club Florida's hydrobikes, or paddle our kayak or canoe 25 minutes from the Ichetucknee confluence.
+Or, You may peddle up the Santa Fe River on Club Florida's hydrobikes.
+The yurt is a 25 minute paddle/peddle upriver from the Ichetucknee confluence.
 We have marked trails through the Suwannee River Management Lands, if you prefer to hike from Club Florida's Historic Cabin to the yurt.
 On these lands you are guaranteed to scare up the resident turkey flock, who fly like W.W.II bombers back and forth across the river to feed in the woods and nest in the trees.
-You are welcome to enjoy the Santa Fe River on hydrobikes or bring your own canoe to the yurt.
+You are welcome to enjoy the Santa Fe River on hydrobikes or bring your own canoe or kayak to the yurt.
 Take our cleared path through our expanse of untouched acres to our river lot to enter the river for swimming or boating.
 A community boat ramp is close by.

 Hiking trails, Hydro Bikes, canoe, and bicycles available.